 Okay, so what is Lightroom?

 Lightroom is London’s newest venue for an all-new art experience.
 The four-storey venue utilises the latest digital projection and audio technology to explore the stories and works from the world’s leading artists.
-The minds behind the venue hope that creatives will be able to make use of the incredible space and their award-winning technology to create something completely new.
+The hope is that if they provide the space and technology, artists will be able to create something completely new.

 Said Danny Cohen, of Access Entertainment: